 If you recently suffered a car accident injury due to someone else’s negligent driving, you will need the assistance of an experienced Chicago personal injury attorney.
 You may be able to recover compensation for your medical bills, lost wages, pain and suffering, and other losses.

+Our car accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 Call Staver Accident Injury Lawyers, P.C. today at to schedule a free consultation about your personal injury case.
 Our knowledgeable lawyers can help assess your case and file a claim to recover compensation for accident-related damages.